Discus thrower Kumari gets 4-year ban for dope flunk

-Discus thrower Sandeep Kumari has been slapped with a four-year ban by WADA's Athletics Integrity Unit for flunking a dope test , nearly two years after her sample was deemed clean by the NDTL.
-The National Dope Testing Laboratory (NDTL) had failed to detect the banned substance -- a steroid -- which was present in her blood sample, collected by NADA officials during the National Inter-State Championships in June 2018 in Guwahati.
+Discus thrower Sandeep Kumari has been slapped with a four-year ban by Athletics Integrity Unit for flunking a dope test, nearly two years after her sample was deemed clean by the NDTL.
+The National Dope Testing Laboratory (NDTL) had failed to detect the banned substance -- asteroid -- which was present in her blood sample, collected by NADA officials during the National Inter-State Championships in June 2018 in Guwahati.
 Kumari had won the gold with a throw of 58.41m.

 Not only Kumari's but samples of four other Indians, including 2017 Asian champion quarter-miler Nirmala Sheoran's had returned negative at NDTL but were found positive when tested in Montreal.
 Jhuma Khatun, one of them, was also handed a four-year ban, last month.
 WADA referred Kumari's results management to the AIU which notified her of the charges and provisionally suspended her in November 2018.
 The Haryana athlete waived her right for the confirmatory 'B' sample test and accepted the adverse analytical finding (AAF).